4lch3my/WriteUps/TryHackMe/TryHackMe -  The Cod Caper/README.md

 And there we go!
 We have succesfully found the root password for the server!

-#### Thank you for checking out my write-up about the THM room: Agent Sudo!
+#### Thank you for checking out my write-up about the THM room: The Cod Caper!
 If you are interested in other write-ups of mine or interetsed in some of my codeing work, please feel free to look around my GitHub page!
 Happy hacking! - 4lch3my